Last Updated on

 Leiden is known for having a special Christmas market as it’s a floating Christmas market that goes on top of Leiden’s stunning Nieuwe Rijn canal.
 In case you’re not familiar with Leiden, Leiden is easily one of the charming cities in the Netherlands with its picturesque canals and stunning canal houses.
 Just imagine them all lit up!

-In this Christmas market, you’ll find more than 75 adorable stalls that you can enjoy from December 14th until Christmas.
+In this Christmas market, you’ll find more than 75 adorable stalls that you can enjoy from December 16th until January 5th.
 If you’ll be busy during the holiday season, don’t worry: you can’t visit this Christmas market on the first day of Christmas.
 This floating Christmas market is a foodie’s paradise with numerous stands for food and drinks that aren’t just your standard gluhwein and

 The Hague: Royal Christmas Fair